sarken/docs/front_end_coding/writing-a-skin.markdown

 (You can go back and delete the `.userstuff` styles now -- we won't be using it elsewhere in the tutorial.)

 If you *only* want to change the way works are displayed, using `#workskin` is your best bet.
-It's primary function is to help work creators make work skins, which style the work for anyone who views it on the Archive, but it is also an effective way to modify works for your personal site skin.
+Its primary function is to help work creators make work skins, which style the work for anyone who views it on the Archive, but it is also an effective way to modify works for your personal site skin.

 You may want to...